Oemleria janhartfordae: Description

 The single known flower is preserved in postanthesis and, based on the lack of petals and stamen, was starting to develop from flowering stage to fruiting stage.
 It is born on a 11 mm long pedicel, that is narrow, 1 mm, and shows the scar from at least on basal bract.
 The flower has radial symmetry and the upper section of the gynoecium is 6 mm wide.
-There are 5 pistils arranged in a circular patter and fused at the bases.
+There are 5 pistils arranged in a circular pattern and fused at the bases.
 Each overall pistil is approximately 8 mm tall, with a 5 mm tall ovary topped by an 3 mm tall style.
 The ovaries are enlarged with widths around 3 mm while the styles are 0.5 mm and the capping stigma are 1 mm wide.
 The ellipsoid ovaries are asymmetric in profile, with the styles being slightly offset on the ovary tops and curve outwards from the flower center.
-The stigma have a bilobed shape and are flattened in profile.
+The stigma has a bilobed shape and are flattened in profile.
 Around the bottom half of the ovaries is a partially preserved hypanthium.